Fine-tuning an ECG Foundation Model to Predict Coronary CT Angiography Outcomes: Results

-As shown in Figure \ref{fig:subgroup}, the AUC levels of the model remained generally stable across subgroups, with no significant performance decline.
+As shown in Figure \ref{fig:validation} b, model performance remained largely consistent across prespecified subgroups, with no substantial decline in AUC, except among individuals with a prior history of myocardial infarction.

-Specifically, the model exhibited a relatively higher AUC in the subgroup where the interval between ECG and CCTA examinations was greater than 3 hours; it also demonstrated superior discriminative performance in the younger group (under 65 years of age).
-Between the male and female subgroups, the model's predictive performance was largely consistent, with no significant differences.
+Specifically, higher AUC values were observed in the subgroup with an ECG-CCTA acquisition interval of 3 hours or less, as well as among younger individuals and those with a history of hypertension.
+Model discrimination was comparable between male and female participants and did not differ materially according to diabetes status.

-These results further demonstrate that the model possesses good stability and robustness under different population characteristics and testing conditions, further supporting its potential application value in diverse clinical scenarios.
+Collectively, these findings suggest that the proposed model demonstrates stable discriminative performance across diverse population characteristics and testing conditions, supporting its potential applicability in heterogeneous clinical settings.

+Supplementary Table A2 provides subgroup analysis results stratified by characteristics such as degree of coronary artery stenosis, medication use, presence of calcified plaques, arrhythmia type, and chief complaint.

-To further validate the correlation between the model's predicted probabilities and the actual degree of stenosis, we plotted a box plot as shown in Figure \ref{fig:box_fig}.
-The box plot illustrates the predicted probability distribution of the four major coronary arteries at four degrees of stenosis (normal, mild, moderate, and severe).
-All vessels exhibit a consistent monotonically increasing trend, indicating that the model assigns a higher risk probability as the degree of stenosis increases.
+To further assess the association between model-predicted probabilities and the actual severity of coronary stenosis, we generated a jittered strip plot with median and percentile error bars, as shown in Figure \ref{fig:validation} d.
+This plot shows the distribution of predicted probabilities for the four major coronary arteries across four stenosis grades: normal, mild, moderate, and severe.
+All vessels showed a consistent monotonic increase, indicating that the risk probabilities assigned by the model increased with greater stenosis severity.

-Spearman rank correlation analysis confirmed a statistically significant positive correlation between the predicted probability and the degree of stenosis in all coronary arteries ($p < 0.001$), with the left anterior descending artery (LAD) showing the strongest correlation ($\rho = 0.435$).
-Notably, the absolute predicted probability of the left main coronary artery (LM) (range: 0.0–0.2) was significantly lower than that of other vessels (range: 0.0–0.8), reflecting the low prevalence of LM lesions in the training population.
-However, the model still maintained significant discriminative power for LM ($\rho = 0.307$).
+Spearman rank correlation analysis further confirmed a statistically significant positive association between predicted probabilities and stenosis severity for all coronary arteries ($p < 0.001$).
+The strongest correlation was observed for the right coronary artery (RCA; $\rho = 0.371$).
+Notably, the absolute predicted probabilities for the left main coronary artery (LM; range, 0.0-0.4) were substantially lower than those for the other vessels, which may reflect the low prevalence of LM lesions in the training population.
+Nevertheless, the model retained significant discriminative ability for LM ($\rho = 0.240$).